What’s the best asset allocation strategy for your child’s RESP?

 Consider the following scenario when allocating your assets across the RESP.
 From the birth of your child to around age eight, you’re looking at a longer time horizon of 10 years or more.
 Conventional wisdom points to a growth-oriented portfolio with a focus on equities.
 While it’s always possible for stock values to dip, the longer time horizon gives the portfolio time to recover.

-As your child nears high school graduation, it’s prudent to dial back and adopt a safety-oriented asset allocation strategy.
+As your child nears high school graduation, it’s prudent to adopt a safety-oriented asset allocation strategy.
 Your child will need to access the funds soon, and you need to limit your exposure to risk.
-Holding the money in Guaranteed Investment Certificates (GICs) within the RESP is one way to go.
+Holding the money in Guaranteed Investment Certificates (GICs) or a money market fund within the RESP is one way to go.

 Other investment options

-As an online brokerage client, the sky is the limit when it comes to RESP portfolio construction.
+As an online investor, the sky is the limit when it comes to RESP portfolio construction.
 There are various types of investments you can use to fulfill your RESP asset allocation strategy.
 Consider the following investment options that can help you put your eggs in different baskets.

 - Life-cycle funds: A type of asset-allocation mutual fund that automatically rebalances your assets throughout the course of your investment time horizon.
 Adjustments start from a profile of higher risk then shift to a lower risk as you approach the date of funds withdrawal.